wchesley/notebook/Work/AutoInc/Incident Response Playbooks/IRP-TEMPLATE.md

 #### Company Specific
 - Financial Losses
-    - Lost of conctrat
+    - Lost of contract
     - Contract not renewed
-    - Lower bid to our clients
+    - Loss of sales
     - Fines
         - Regulation
+- Company Public Image
+  - How will people react to this incident?

 </details>